-Figure I-4.
-Population Forecasts, Arapahoe County, 2010 through 2040 it is constrained by the city's buildout capacity.
+Population/household growth in Littleton is likely to be lower than Arapahoe County overall as it is constrained by the city's buildout capacity.
 Assuming a similar rate of growth as the city experienced between 2010 and 2015 (0.7% CAGR), Littleton could reach 52,575 residents by 2040.